+Another winner from the creators of the How To picture book series, How to Raise a Mom will totally charm moms, dads and kids alike.
 “Raising a happy, healthy mom is fun … and important!
 Are you ready for some tips?”
 The sibling narrators take readers through their mother’s typical day as part of their instruction guide, and clearly based on the wonderful rearing and love they’re getting from her.
 After kisses to awaken her, and giving her choices for the day’s outfit, the kids take her to the supermarket and the playground to name a few places while also leaving quiet time for her to get some work done.
 It’s fantastic to be treated again to Wildish’s whimsical illustrations like those found in the other How To books, full of humorous not-to-miss touches and amusing expressions in every spread.
 Kids will especially get a kick out of the dog and cat Wildish includes in many scenes.
 The children also cover playtime, mealtime and finish up the full day with stories and snuggles.
 I loved how they occasionally mimic just what Mom always says to them such as “Thank you so much, Sweat Pea, for being so patient,” or “Remember to be a good sharer!”
 There is so much to enjoy in this picture book tribute celebrating moms everywhere.

 More recommended children’s books for Mother’s Day: